 Should you feel up to some physical activity, you can do yoga or water sports like stand up paddling.
 Another option is riding a banana.
 Well, let’s not dwell on this.

-Read a book, do a puzzle or stare into the sea
+Read a book, do a puzzle or gaze at the sea

 As you may have guessed by now, I’m perfectly happy doing as little as possible.
 Apparently, relaxing is a skill as I noticed not everybody can do it easily, but I can safely say I have mastered the skill.
 Vacation is a chance to reconnect with yourself without any distractions.
-Read a book, do some puzzles or simply stare into the sea and enjoy the sun.
+Read a book, do some puzzles or simply gaze at the sea and enjoy the sun.